-Outreach activities at City Center include distributing food to homeless people; providing dharma books, pen-pals, and meditation classes for prison inmates; working with families in transitional housing; enhancing cultural diversity within Zen Center; facilitating the formation of satellite sitting groups; and advocating for compassionate action on social issues.
-We welcome volunteers for Outreach activities.
+Outreach activities at City Center include cooking and distributing meals to formerly homeless people; providing dharma books, pen pals and meditation classes for prison and jail inmates; activities with families in transitional housing; and bringing meditation and stress reduction classes to people in rehabilitation facilities, retirees and homeless youth.
+We provide memorial services for those who have died in residence hotels.
+Zen Center also offers meditation training for the staffs of these organizations and for other community groups.
+We welcome volunteers for the following outreach activities.
 See below for details.

 The Zen Center Outreach Department, supported by volunteers, currently brings meals to residents of the Richardson Apartments in Hayes Valley.
 The residents of the apartments are formerly homeless individuals who have conditions (physical or psychiatric) for which they require assistance to live independently.

 Zen Center organizes field trips and other events for children and families in neighborhood transitional housing.
 Volunteers with ideas, energy, transportation, talents, and/or planning skills are warmly invited to get involved.
 Contact the Outreach office via email or at 415.354.0379.